OpenGov-OpenData/ckanext-discourse/README.md

       * CSS selector for elements that are __allowed in embeds__ - `".module-content"`
       * CSS selector for elements that are __removed from embeds__ - `".ckanext-showcase-launch, .discourse-content, .social, .nums, .follow_button"`

 5. Configure Oneboxing.
 Go to "Admin" > "Settings" > "Onebox".
 Oneboxing allows users to create a Onebox preview from CKAN URLs.
 To create a CKAN onebox in Discourse, just insert a CKAN URL in its own line and one will be created automatically.
-(Demo [here](https://talk.beta.nyc/t/data-beta-nyc-ckan-customizations))

 ## Setup CKAN